abdullateefogundipe/docker-web-app/README.md

 * Phase 3 - Using terraform for DynamoDB creation
 * Phase 4 - Deployment of project on dockerhub

-* This project forms part of a requirement for a completion of a 6 month cloud professional program with Azubi Africa
+* This project forms part of a requirement for the completion of a 6 month cloud professional program with Azubi Africa
-* With the help of the world wide webs rich resources, me and my team were able to research enough on most technologies using decumentations and AI assistances like chatGPT to tackle chanllenges
+* With the help of the world wide webs rich resources, me and my team were able to research enough on most technologies using documentations and AI assistances like chatGPT to tackle chanllenges
 * Few challenges:
 1 Linkage of DynamoDB to webpage
 2 Setup of composer and php sdk